FJMoisesRomero/FJMoisesRomero/README.md

 # Hello, I'm Franco Moises Romero! 👋

-I'm a final-year student at the Universidad Católica de Salta, Argentina.
+I'm a final-year student at the Catholic University of Salta, Argentina.
 I've been programming since I was 15, and I am passionate about technology and software development.
 Currently, I'm working on a system for a connectivity and radiofrequency company.

 I am looking forward to new professional experiences that allow me to enrich my knowledge and put my skills into practice in real-world scenarios.